 The likely next head of the European Central Bank will cement its reinvention under Mario Draghi

-IMF chief and likely the next president of the European Central Bank.
+IMF chief and likely the next European Central Bank president.
 Photo: Ting Shen/Xinhua News Agency/PA Images

 In choosing Christine Lagarde, the French head of the International Monetary Fund, to lead the European Central Bank, EU leaders have thrown convention to the wind.
 For one thing, a woman will now be Europe’s top central banker for the first time in the ECB’s 21-year history.
 That is welcome.
 For another, she will be the first person to hold that post without any experience as a central banker.
 That is less so.